p-n-c/paint-assistant/README.md

 # Deploy canisters to the replica
 dfx deploy

-# Start the development server
+# Start the Vite development server
 npm start
 ```